 How Did Evergreen Trees Become A Christmas Symbol?

-Early Americans with strong Christian beliefs denounced Christmas trees, calling it a pagan symbol.LEARN MORE
+Early Americans with strong Christian beliefs denounced Christmas trees, calling them a pagan symbol.LEARN MORE

 A Chicago ugly Christmas sweater event brings dogs in on the trend that has steadily gained traction throughout the years.